 The Greyhound Pub.
 A friendly place and beautifully within staggering distance.
 They keep a good pint too, so I've been told.

-Glastonbury and Street are on our doorstep 4 and 3 miles away.
-Glastonbury home to the hippy and other crazy dressers, with plenty of witches and wizards thrown into the brew.
+Nearby Glastonbury home to the hippies and other crazy dressers, with plenty of witches and wizards thrown into the brew.
 Always good for a few spells and a bit of street art to rival Banksy.
-Loads of pubs and millions of tourists.
+Loads of pubs, cafes and millions of tourists.
+Sadly lots of streetside campers too, but I guess it adds to the quirkiness of the place.

 The iconic Glastonbury Tor is in evidence from everywhere, although you can't quite see it from our garden!
-We are told that during the Glastonbury Festival, held during June, you can hear the bass, when the wind blows in the right direction.
-Fortunately, after 2 years we haven't heard it yet.
+We are told when we moved in that during the Glastonbury Festival, held in June, you can hear the bass, when the wind blows in the right direction.
+Very true we could hear it, just a shame I couldn't co ordinate it with the telly!
 Pilton, home to the festival is just across the back fields.

-The beauty of living in this lovely setting are the hundreds of footpaths that criss- cross the area.
-Fields to ramble through in the summer and roads to roam if it's wet.
-Of course there is always the chance you will encounter the odd bit of agricultural machinery, but generally it is quiet.
+The beauty of living in this lovely setting are always fields to ramble through in the summer and roads to roam around if it's wet.
+Of course there is always the chance you will encounter the odd bit of agricultural machinery and of course livestock but generally it is quiet.
 Brilliant for walking and cycling!
+This is also doggie heaven, everyone second person has a family pooch.

 We are ever grateful to live in such a beautiful place.